-Max. length of <text> assigned to the telephone number.
+Maximum length of <text> assigned to the telephone number.
 The value indicated by the test command is given in octets.
 If the <text> string is given in GSM characters, each character corresponds to one octet.
-If the <text> string is given in UCS2, the maximum number of characters depends on the coding scheme used for the alpha field of the SIM according to GSM 11.11, Annex B. In the worst case, the number of UCS2 characters is less than half the number of GSM characters.
-For a detailed description see GSM 11.11, Annex B.
+If the <text> string is given in UCS2, the maximum number of characters depends on the coding scheme used for the alpha field of the SIM according to GSM 11.11, Annex B [21].
+In the worst case the number of UCS2 characters is at least one less than half the number of GSM characters.